$3.00 Billion in Sales Expected for Newmont Co. (NYSE:NEM) This Quarter

-Equities analysts forecast that Newmont Co.
-(NYSE:NEM) will report $3.00 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have issued estimates for Newmont’s earnings, with the lowest sales estimate coming in at $2.95 billion and the highest estimate coming in at $3.05 billion.
-Newmont reported sales of $2.37 billion in the same quarter last year, which would suggest a positive year-over-year growth rate of 26.6%.
-The firm is expected to report its next earnings results on Thursday, July 29th.
+Wall Street analysts forecast that Newmont Co.
+(NYSE:NEM) will post sales of $3.00 billion for the current fiscal quarter, according to Zacks.
+Two analysts have made estimates for Newmont’s earnings, with the lowest sales estimate coming in at $2.95 billion and the highest estimate coming in at $3.05 billion.
+Newmont posted sales of $2.37 billion during the same quarter last year, which suggests a positive year over year growth rate of 26.6%.
+The firm is scheduled to report its next earnings report on Thursday, July 29th.

-On average, analysts expect that Newmont will report full year sales of $12.68 billion for the current year, with estimates ranging from $12.16 billion to $13.35 billion.
-For the next financial year, analysts expect that the company will post sales of $13.08 billion, with estimates ranging from $12.37 billion to $13.96 billion.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Newmont.
+On average, analysts expect that Newmont will report full-year sales of $12.68 billion for the current year, with estimates ranging from $12.16 billion to $13.35 billion.
+For the next financial year, analysts anticipate that the firm will post sales of $13.08 billion, with estimates ranging from $12.37 billion to $13.96 billion.
+Zacks’ sales calculations are an average based on a survey of research firms that that provide coverage for Newmont.

-Newmont (NYSE:NEM) last released its earnings results on Thursday, April 29th.
-The basic materials company reported $0.74 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.75 by ($0.01).
-The firm had revenue of $2.87 billion during the quarter, compared to analysts’ expectations of $3.08 billion.
-Newmont had a net margin of 21.77% and a return on equity of 10.18%.
+Newmont (NYSE:NEM) last issued its earnings results on Thursday, April 29th.
+The basic materials company reported $0.74 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.75 by ($0.01).
+Newmont had a return on equity of 10.18% and a net margin of 21.77%.
+The company had revenue of $2.87 billion for the quarter, compared to the consensus estimate of $3.08 billion.

-In other news, SVP Blake Rhodes sold 3,000 shares of the stock in a transaction that occurred on Wednesday, May 19th.
-The stock was sold at an average price of $75.00, for a total transaction of $225,000.00.
-Following the completion of the transaction, the senior vice president now directly owns 51,311 shares in the company, valued at approximately $3,848,325.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, EVP Stephen P. Gottesfeld sold 4,000 shares of the stock in a transaction that occurred on Wednesday, June 9th.
-The shares were sold at an average price of $70.02, for a total value of $280,080.00.
-Following the transaction, the executive vice president now owns 105,140 shares of the company’s stock, valued at $7,361,902.80.
+In other Newmont news, EVP Jennifer Cmil sold 6,348 shares of the company’s stock in a transaction dated Friday, March 26th.
+The shares were sold at an average price of $61.00, for a total value of $387,228.00.
+Following the transaction, the executive vice president now owns 17,814 shares of the company’s stock, valued at $1,086,654.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, COO Robert D. Atkinson sold 2,024 shares of the business’s stock in a transaction dated Thursday, April 1st.
+The stock was sold at an average price of $61.03, for a total transaction of $123,524.72.
+Following the sale, the chief operating officer now owns 94,612 shares in the company, valued at $5,774,170.36.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 52,862 shares of company stock valued at $3,536,001.
-0.12% of the stock is owned by company insiders.
+In the last ninety days, insiders have sold 52,862 shares of company stock worth $3,536,001.
+0.12% of the stock is currently owned by corporate insiders.

-Several institutional investors have recently added to or reduced their stakes in the company.
-BlackRock Inc. boosted its stake in shares of Newmont by 2.2% during the 1st quarter.
-BlackRock Inc. now owns 95,698,665 shares of the basic materials company’s stock valued at $5,767,761,000 after buying an additional 2,076,774 shares during the last quarter.
-Van ECK Associates Corp boosted its stake in shares of Newmont by 4.3% during the 1st quarter.
-Van ECK Associates Corp now owns 39,677,313 shares of the basic materials company’s stock valued at $2,391,352,000 after buying an additional 1,652,823 shares during the last quarter.
-First Eagle Investment Management LLC boosted its stake in shares of Newmont by 0.5% during the 1st quarter.
-First Eagle Investment Management LLC now owns 18,462,145 shares of the basic materials company’s stock valued at $1,112,713,000 after buying an additional 95,801 shares during the last quarter.
-Flossbach Von Storch AG boosted its stake in shares of Newmont by 13.7% during the 1st quarter.
-Flossbach Von Storch AG now owns 16,130,325 shares of the basic materials company’s stock valued at $972,175,000 after buying an additional 1,937,966 shares during the last quarter.
-Finally, Northern Trust Corp lifted its stake in Newmont by 1.9% during the fourth quarter.
-Northern Trust Corp now owns 11,147,154 shares of the basic materials company’s stock worth $667,604,000 after purchasing an additional 202,724 shares during the last quarter.
-Institutional investors own 78.56% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in NEM.
+Los Angeles Capital Management LLC boosted its holdings in Newmont by 28.8% in the fourth quarter.
+Los Angeles Capital Management LLC now owns 427,423 shares of the basic materials company’s stock valued at $25,598,000 after purchasing an additional 95,553 shares in the last quarter.
+Lincoln National Corp raised its position in Newmont by 12.4% in the fourth quarter.
+Lincoln National Corp now owns 4,172 shares of the basic materials company’s stock worth $250,000 after acquiring an additional 459 shares in the last quarter.
+Ipswich Investment Management Co.
+Inc. raised its position in Newmont by 44.3% in the fourth quarter.
+Ipswich Investment Management Co.
+Inc. now owns 19,550 shares of the basic materials company’s stock worth $1,171,000 after acquiring an additional 6,000 shares in the last quarter.
+IndexIQ Advisors LLC raised its position in Newmont by 39.3% in the fourth quarter.
+IndexIQ Advisors LLC now owns 18,420 shares of the basic materials company’s stock worth $1,103,000 after acquiring an additional 5,192 shares in the last quarter.
+Finally, Granite Point Capital Management L.P. purchased a new stake in Newmont during the 4th quarter worth about $1,318,000.
+Hedge funds and other institutional investors own 78.56% of the company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, June 17th.
-Shareholders of record on Thursday, June 3rd will be issued a $0.55 dividend.
-This represents a $2.20 dividend on an annualized basis and a yield of 3.15%.
-The ex-dividend date of this dividend is Wednesday, June 2nd.
-Newmont’s dividend payout ratio is presently 82.71%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, June 17th.
+Shareholders of record on Thursday, June 3rd were paid a dividend of $0.55 per share.
+The ex-dividend date of this dividend was Wednesday, June 2nd.
+This represents a $2.20 annualized dividend and a yield of 3.50%.
+Newmont’s dividend payout ratio (DPR) is presently 82.71%.

 Newmont Corporation engages in the production and exploration of gold.
 It also explores for copper, silver, zinc, and lead.
 The company has operations and/or assets in the United States, Canada, Mexico, Dominican Republic, Peru, Suriname, Argentina, Chile, Australia, and Ghana.
 As of December 31, 2020, it had proven and probable gold reserves of 94.2 million ounces and land position of 58,900 square kilometers.